 - Timeline of delivery for tracking provider endpoint & credentials

 - Timeline of delivery for self serve UI implementation

 - Video walkthrough of campaign setup flow on tracking provider’s site

 This document describes the integration details for the Mobile App Conversion Tracking (MACT) including the self-serve advertiser flow, authorization process, as well as details of how the real-time conversion and attribution flow works.

 In order to enable tracking partner to implement MACT, Twitter may provide tracking provider with full technical documentation for the Twitter Ads API.
 However, despite any additional access or information provided via such documentation, tracking partner may use the Twitter Ads API only as expressly stated in this integration spec, and any other uses of the Twitter Ads API are prohibited.

 Advertiser Self-Serve Overview

-As described in Figure 1, the MACT workflow goes through 3 major stages:
+The MACT workflow goes through 3 major stages:

-- Advertisers sign in to ads.twitter.com, and choose which tracking provider to work with from the list of partners in the tracking home page.
+- Advertisers sign in to ads.twitter.com, and choose which tracking provider to work with from the list of partners in the conversion tracking home page.

 - Advertiser is redirected back to ads.twitter.com and configures individual event attribution windows if needed.